Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

-\begin{enumerate} \item The first tiles that may attach to layer 1 tiles fall into two cases: \begin{enumerate} \item The tile attachment to layer 1 consists of a 3-tile $\cgSE$ attaching to a $\cgSE$ from that exposes $x2$ glues.
-The signals that pertain to this case are described in Figure~\ref{fig:SE-corner-gadget-tiles}. \item Some standard row terminated growth using $x$ glues as described in Case~\ref{item:layer1-terminates-special-case}.
+\begin{enumerate} \item The first tiles that attach to layer 1 tiles may fall into the two following cases.
+Note that the first case always happens, and the second case may or may not, depending on the shape of $\alpha$. \begin{enumerate} \item The tile attachment to layer 1 consists of a 3-tile $\cgSE$ attaching to a $\cgSE$ that exposes $x2$ glues.
+The signals that pertain to this case are described in Figure~\ref{fig:SE-corner-gadget-tiles}. \item Some standard row terminated growth using $x$ glues as described in Case~\ref{item:layer1-terminates-special-case} above.
 In this case, the tile attachment to layer 1 consists of a singleton tile attaching to a $\cgSE$ at location 6 in Figure~\ref{fig:secgCases} relative to this $\cgSE$ of layer 1.
-This tile is described in Figure~\ref{fig:south-edge-crawling-tile}. \end{enumerate}
+Such a tile is obtained by enhancing an appropriately rotated version of the layer 1 tile shown in Figure~\ref{fig:layer1-east-edge-crawler} with the signals and glues shown in Figure~\ref{fig:south-edge-crawling-tile}.
+For this enhancement, we do not duplicate the $f^\prime$ glue.
+We rotate the tiles in Figure~\ref{fig:layer1-east-edge-crawler} and Figure~\ref{fig:south-edge-crawling-tile} so that the active $f^\prime$ glues belong to the same edge.
+We obtain the a new tile by including all of the signals and glues of both tiles without duplicating glues that the two tiles have in common.
+For example, the resulting tile will have a single active $f^\prime$ glue and a single latent $f$ glue. \end{enumerate}

-\item From each attached tile of $\layertwo$, a single-tile-wide path grows CCW with each tile binding to the $x2$ glue of a previous layer or $x$ glue on $\alpha$ and the output $f$ glue of the immediately preceding tile.
+\item From each attached layer 2 tile, a single-tile-wide path grows CCW with each tile binding to the $x2$ glue of a previous layer or $x$ glue on $\alpha$ and the output $f$ glue of the immediately preceding tile.
 As in the assembly of layer 1, we call this the formation of a \emph{standard path} and use analogous notions of back, front, left and right sides.
-Hence, standard paths grow along straight edges of either $\alpha$ or previous layers that have exposed $x2$ glues on their right sides, with each tile using an $x'$ or $x2'$ glue as input on its left side, and an $f'$ glue as input in its back side.
+Hence, standard paths grow along straight edges of either $\alpha$ or previous layers that have exposed $x2$ glues on their right sides, with each tile using an $x'$ or $x2'$ glue as input on its left side, and an $f'$ glue as input on its back side.
 As each tile binds, it activates an $f$ glue on its front side, thus allowing the path to continue along straight edges.
-The glues and signals pertaining to the case where a standard path tile binds to an $x2$ glues are described in Figures~\ref{fig:south-edge-crawling-tile} and~\ref{fig:new-frame2-tile}.
+The glues and signals pertaining to the case where a standard path tile binds to an $x2$ glue are described in Figures~\ref{fig:south-edge-crawling-tile} and~\ref{fig:new-frame2-tile}.